Alexander73-GD/fuck-brain/README.md

 I was tricked into learning brainfuck.
-Here are the results:
+Here are the results until now:

 bfbfbfbfbf.java: Java code that outputs the brainfuck code that outputs the input.